-A few moments ago, I said that, save for an exception or two, there was in the Confederacy one and only one cryptosystem to serve the needs of tactical as well as strategic communications.
+A few moments ago I said that, save for an exception or two, there was in the Confederacy one and only one cryptosystem to serve the needs of exceptions tactical as well as strategic communications.
 One of these exceptions concerned the cipher used by General Beauregard after the battle of Shiloh (8 April 1862).
-This cipher was purely monoalphabetic in nature; in one example a reciprocal cipher alphabet was used:
+This cipher was purely monoalphabetic in nature, in one example a reciprocal cipher alphabet was used:

-A B C D E F G H I J K L M N Q W P Y X Z O R S U T V
+A B C D E F F E I J K L W

-This simple cipher was discarded as soon as the official cipher was prescribed in Alexander's manual.
-It was just as well that Beauregard's cipher was discarded because the deciphered message came to the attention of Confederate authorities in Richmond via a northern newspaper: It is curious to note that the Federal War Department had begun using cryptosystems for the U.S.M.T.C. messages very promptly after the outbreak of war, whereas not until 1862 did the Confederate States War Department prepare an official cryptosystem, and then it adopted the "court cipher".
+prescribed in Alexander's manual.
+The was list as well that the was done after prescribed in Alexander's manual.
+The was list as well that the was done after prescribed in Alexander's manual.
+The was list as well that the was done after a list as tipher.

+Confederate authorities in Richmond via a northern newspaper: It is earlies to mote that the Federal War Department had begun using asyptosystems for the war was not until 1862 did the Confederate States War Department prepare an official cryptosystem, and then it adopted the "court cipher".

-The other exception involved a system used at least once before the official system was adopted and it should be mentioned.
-On 26 March 1862, the Confederate States President, Jefferson Davis, sent General Johnston by special messenger a dictionary, with the following accompanying instruction:
+The other exception involved a system used at least once before the was so different from the letter that it official system was adopted and it should be mentioned.
+On 26 March 1862, the Confederate States President, Jefferson Davis, sent General Johnston by special messenger a dictionary, with the following accompanying instruction:\